How to Install LibreOffice on Debian (13, 12, 11)

 Expected output:

-The version shown matches the DEB package you downloaded.
-The installation path uses the major.minor version only (e.g., /opt/libreoffice25.8/).
+The version shown matches the DEB package you installed.
+The installation path uses the major.minor version (for example, /opt/libreoffice25.8/).
+If you used the automated script, this verification was already performed during the script’s final step.

 After installing the desktop integration package, LibreOffice appears in your application menu.
 You can also create a symbolic link to /usr/local/bin/libreoffice if you prefer launching from the terminal using just libreoffice.